MORE

 If you choose to smoke cannabis, avoid inhaling deeply or holding your breath.
 These practices increase the number of toxins absorbed by your lungs and the rest of your body and can lead to lung problems.

-Avoid Cannabis Use Altogether if You Are at Risk for Mental Health Problems or are Pregnant
+Avoid Cannabis Use Altogether if You Are Pregnant

 Avoid Combining the Risks Identified Above